-- KIs who are newly arrived internally displaced persons (IDPs) who have left a hard-to-reach settlement in the last 3 months - KIs who have had contact with someone living or having been in a hard-to-reach settlement in the last month (traders, migrants, family members, etc.)1 experiences.
+- KIs who are newly arrived internally displaced persons (IDPs) who have left a hard-to-reach settlement in the last 3 months - KIs who have had contact with someone living or having been in a hard-to-reach settlement in the last month (traders, migrants, family members, etc.)

+Selected KIs are purposively sampled and are interviewed on settlement-wide circumstances in hard-to-reach areas, rather than their individual experiences.
 Responses from KIs reporting on the same settlement are then aggregated to the settlement level.
 The most common response provided by the greatest number of KIs is reported for each settlement.
 When no most common response could be identified, the response is considered as 'no consensus'.
 While included in the calculations, the percentage of settlements for which no consensus was reached is not displayed in the results below.